4/30/12

 Owned: June, 2002-July, 2002

 Miles Driven: Approximately 50,000 - the speedometer broke shortly after we bought it b/c of a faulty wire.
-Disposition: Sold to another family in Mableton, GA

 2nd Car - 1992 Mercury Tracer

-Again, not the real car, but close.
+(Again, not the real car, but close.)

 I HATED this car.
 Dad found it for me from one of his friends at NAMB and we bought it for around $1500.
 The engine was underpowered, the steering horrible, and, as you can see from the above picture, everything was plastic.
 It was not a car that was built for a 6'1'' person, and was often in danger of being blown off the interstate by crickets and grasshoppers.
 Most of the time, it was running on three cylinders because it would burn through spark plug wires, and most important...IT WOULDN'T DIE.
 I tried many times to kill the engine in this thing.
 Give it to Ford for finally building the indestructible engine.
 Even though it would burn oil, I wouldn't put any in and hardly ever took it to get an oil change.
 It would finally ping when it would be ready for another quart.
 What finally killed it was getting rear-ended by another person in Carrollton who was going around 35 and didn't hit her brakes.
 The whole rear end of the car was crushed, the trunk deck was lifted around an inch, and the rearview mirror popped off with so much force that it took an entire piece of glass from the outside with it.